Digitalisation: SME’s secret weapon against global trade uncertainties

 The trade finance gap now stands at US$1.7 trillion, disproportionately impacting small and medium-sized enterprises (SMEs).[3]

 This volatile and uncertain business landscape has compelled many SMEs to embrace technological solutions or digital transformation.
 In Singapore, 70 percent of large corporates and middle-market companies were implementing digital transformation strategies as of 2021.
-The pandemic accelerated adoption, with more SMEs shedding paper-based transactions in favour of digital processes, as they realised how digital trade finance solutions can help ensure operational efficiency and business continuity.
+The pandemic accelerated adoption, with more SMEs shedding paper-based transactions in favour of digital processes, as they realised how digital trade finance solutions can help ensure operational efficiency and business continuity plan.

 Trade finance digitalisation can play a significant role in helping SMEs build long-term resilience, particularly for those engaged in cross-border trade.
 SMEs can use digitalisation to conduct business more effectively amidst global trade disruptions, strengthen supply chain links, and improve access to trade finance solutions.